 She later was hired by the Seattle Opera as a company member and sang there professionally for three years.

 She attended the University of Washington as a Vocal Performance major, again pursuing a Masters degree.
 During this time she sang as the soprano soloist in a performance of the Verdi Requiem, featuring the combined choruses and symphony of the University of Washington, directed by Abraham Kaplan.
 She also sang as guest soloist featuring up and coming Seattle talent with the Seattle Philharmonic under the direction of Hans Wolf.

 She currently resides in the Pacific Northwest.
-Dorothy likes to ballroom dance and hike in her spare time.
+Dorothy likes to hike in her spare time.